What Are the Four Types of Workers’ Compensation Benefits?

 Home » Frequently Asked Questions » What Are the Four Types of Workers’ Compensation Benefits?

-According to the U.S. Department of Labor (USDOL), the four types of workers’ compensation benefits are: medical benefits, wage replacement benefits, vocational rehabilitation benefits, and other benefits, such as death benefits.
-Each type of benefit provides specific coverage and support to workers who have suffered workplace injuries or illnesses.
-We will discuss each type of workers’ compensation benefit in more detail.
+According to the U.S. Department of Labor (USDOL), the four types of workers’ compensation benefits are: medical benefits, wage replacement benefits, vocational rehabilitation benefits, and other benefits like death benefits.
+Each provides specific coverage and support to workers who have suffered workplace injuries or illnesses.

 What is the Illinois Workers’ Compensation Commission?

 The Illinois Workers’ Compensation Commission (IWCC) is the state agency responsible for overseeing and enforcing workers’ compensation laws in Illinois.
-This includes ensuring that employers have workers’ compensation insurance, resolving disputes between employees and employers, and administering benefits to injured workers.
+This includes ensuring that employers have workers’ compensation insurance, resolving disputes about workers’ compensation claims between employees and employers, and administering benefits to injured workers.

 • doctor visits,